Evangeline ‘The Wasp’ Lilly Stings Male Superhero Actors Who Complain About Their Costumes

 Evangeline Lilly is no longer Lost, like her breakout TV role on the cult hit show, as she’s set to wow movie audiences with her new Marvel film Ant-Man and the Wasp.
-But being a superhero means donning those crazy costumes, and the gorgeous actress has a bone to pick with anyone (read: men!) who complains about how uncomfortable they may be, reports Cinema Blend.
+But being a superhero means donning those crazy costumes, and the gorgeous actress has a bone to pick with anyone who complains about how uncomfortable they may be, reports Cinema Blend.
 It was an interview with BackstageOL where the actress takes her fellow superheroes to task and it’s everything!

 The actress shared how she’s heard male superhero actors in the Marvel universe complaining for years about how uncomfortable they are in their suits.
 She knew hers was comfortable, and it got her thinking.